SSoundSlicr

 An audio silence remover reduces long quiet gaps in a recording.
 It is useful when a podcast draft, interview, meeting note, voice memo, lecture, or practice recording contains dead air that makes the file longer and harder to review.

 SoundSlicr Silence Remover uses browser-based FFmpeg silence filtering to create a tighter MP3 output from a supported local audio file.
-No login is required, and the MVP does not add billing, cloud projects, or server-side audio storage.
+No login is required, and the current version does not add billing, cloud projects, or server-side audio storage.

 Silence removal is threshold-based.
 It works best when the difference between speech and silence is clear.
 If a room has loud air conditioning, hum, hiss, or traffic, those gaps may not be detected as silence because they are not truly quiet.